ForestAdmin/documentation-user-guide/collections/actions/create-and-manage-smart-actions.md

 ![](<../../.gitbook/assets/2019-07-01_15.03.13.png>)

-### &#x20;Restrict a smart action to specific users and roles <a href="#restrict-a-smart-action-to-specific-users" id="restrict-a-smart-action-to-specific-users"></a>
+### &#x20;Restrict a Smart Action to specific users and roles <a href="#restrict-a-smart-action-to-specific-users" id="restrict-a-smart-action-to-specific-users"></a>

-When using Forest Admin with several teams and when you have clear roles defined it becomes relevant to restrict a smart action only to a few collaborators.
-This option is accessible through the Edit layout mode in the Smart actions’ section of your collection's settings.\
+When using Forest Admin with several teams and when you have clear roles defined it becomes relevant to restrict a Smart Action only to a few collaborators.
+This option is accessible through the Edit layout mode in the Smart Actions’ section of your collection's settings.\
 \
 [Learn more about roles](https://docs.forestadmin.com/documentation/reference-guide/teams-and-users/manage-roles#roles).

 ![](<../../.gitbook/assets/assign roles and actions.png>)

-### Require approval for a Smart action <a href="#require-approval-for-a-smart-action" id="require-approval-for-a-smart-action"></a>
+### Require approval for a Smart Action <a href="#require-approval-for-a-smart-action" id="require-approval-for-a-smart-action"></a>

 Critical actions for your business may need approval before being processed.

 #### Set up your approval workflow

-To add an additional layer of security over a smart action, head over to the _Roles_ tab of your [projects settings](../../project-settings/other-project-settings/#how-to-access-project-settings).
-From there, you'll be able to select Trigger with approval for that smart action.
+To add an additional layer of security over a Smart Action, head over to the _Roles_ tab of your [projects settings](../../project-settings/other-project-settings/#how-to-access-project-settings).
+From there, you'll be able to select Trigger with approval for that Smart Action.
 Note that this must be set for each role.

 #### Review approval requests